-See an extensive list of some of our historical black inventors holding patents, listed by name, patent date and invention with in-depth biographical and technical information on many black inventors and the inventions.
+See brief list of some of the Historical Black Inventors holding patents, listed by name, patent date and invention with in-depth biographical and technical information on many black inventors and the inventions.

 Andrew Jackson Beard

 On November 27, 1897, Beard received a patent for a device he called the Jenny Coupler.

 Ms. Benjamin was the second black woman to receive a patent.
 She received a patent for an invention she called ‘a Gong and Signal Chair for Hotels.’

 Henry Blair was the second black inventor issued a patent by the United States Patent Office.

 Blount invented a device to help disabled persons eat.

 The ironing board (U.S. Patent #473,653) was invented by African-American Sarah Boone on December 30, 1887.

 Boykin invented the ‘Electrical Resistor’ used in computers, radios, television sets and a variety of electronic devices.

 C. B. Brooks invented the first street sweeper truck and was issued a patent on March 17, 1896.